pbaer/neural-chess/README.md

 # neural-chess

-This is a simple chess engine that uses a deep neural network (DNN) trained on historical games from the http://chessgames.com database.
+This is a simple chess engine that uses a neural network trained on historical games from the http://chessgames.com database.
 It has not been taught anything about how to play chess, other than using a python chess library to prevent it from making illegal moves
 (if it's about to attempt an illegal move, it keeps examining its next-best guess for that board position until it finds a legal move;
 currently, about 70% of its move attempts are legal).

-The model uses a three-layer, fully connected network with 2000 nodes per layer.
+The model uses a three fully-connected hidden layers with 2,000 nodes per layer.
 The input is the board position and the output is the predicted move, based on observing board + move pairs by winning players in the historical game database.

 Against Stockfish (a popular chess engine), on its most rudimentary setting (depth=0, skill=0), the model wins about